Hip Embolization

 Contact AVC to see if you are a candidate for Hip Embolization.

-Chronic hip arthritis, including osteoarthritis, is a common and painful condition that affects the hip joint, leading to stiffness, inflammation, and difficulty walking or performing daily activities.
+Chronic hip pain caused by arthritis or greater trochanteric bursitis, are common conditions that affect the hip joint, leading to pain, stiffness, inflammation, and difficulty walking or performing daily activities.

 Patients often experience: